Maintain and Water your Lawn with Ease!

-We are here to help, no matter if we installed your sprinkler system or another contractor put it in.
+We are here to help, no matter if we installed your watering and sprinkling system or another contractor put it in.
 We are here for your repair needs.
-Our team has been installing and repairing irrigation systems for over 20 years now and there’s no issue too big; we have seen them all.
+Our team has been installing and repairing irrigation systems for over 25 years now and there’s no issue too big; we have seen them all.
 We have repaired sprinkler heads, valves, irrigation lines, irrigation wires, and irrigation clocks, etc. Our crews are even equipped with a line tracer that allows us to locate entire sprinkler systems!

 Like these advanced commercial systems, the SmartLine controller takes key weather data & combines it with basic site and sprinkler system information to come within 5% of these irrigation management systems costing tens of thousands of dollars.
 SmartLine is like having a scientist in your garage constantly calculating the exact amount of water needed to irrigate your landscape thus saving your the money you lose for excessive watering.

 Through the efforts of the Illinois Landscape Contractors Association (ILCA), rain sensor legislation, which will save millions of gallons of water, has been signed into law in Illinois, effective January 2009.